Pigius/awesome-amazon-verified-permissions-and-cedar/cloudformation/scenarios/documentsScenario/README.md

 - Review a stack, accept capabilities and deploy.

 - After couple of minutes everything will be deployed.
 In the resources tab, you can see 3 resources (AVP policy store, and 2 access policies), and in output section you will AVP policy store ID, which you can grab and check the resources in the AVP service.

+## Testing

+You can easily test the policy store with access policies using avp-cli.
+See the readme [here](https://github.com/Pigius/avp-cli?tab=readme-ov-file#testing-scenarios) for more information.